 To provide a holistic view of the timber value chain, we identified key market actors and processes at each stage of the value chain.
-As the client wanted to assess the demand for timber in the aforementioned industries, along with the growth prospects over 5-year time horizon, we garnered in-depth insights on demand-supply dynamics for each industry for providing top-line market entry strategies for the client.
-We also prepared a breakdown for transportation cost and import duty structure to support the client’s market entry decisions.
-To further facilitate the client’s decision-making process, we gave an overview of the policy landscape regarding forestland management and timber import.
+As the client wanted to assess the demand for timber in the aforementioned industries, along with the growth prospects over 5-year time horizon, we garnered in-depth insights on demand-supply dynamics for each industry – analyzing top-line market entry strategies.
+We also understood the cost structure in transportation and import duty formulation to support the client’s market entry decisions.
+Finally, we delivered an overview of the policy landscape in regards to forestland management and timber import.

-The client is considering a suitable means for entering the market.
-We have supported the conglomerate by connecting them to some industry actors.
+The client is deliberating on our proposed strategies to enter the market.
+We have supported the conglomerate by connecting them with key industry actors as well.